BFRBUILT FOR RANK

 The Impressions Story

 The most striking metric is impressions — the number of times Google showed Smoky Valley Distillery in search results.
 Before the rebuild, the site averaged 185 impressions per day, mostly from branded searches for "Smoky Valley Distillery" and variants like "Smokey Valley."
-After the rebuild, that number climbed steadily through the first week post-launch, then jumped sharply starting March 31 as Google began indexing and ranking the new content pages.
-By early April, the site was regularly hitting 1,500–2,000 impressions per day, and the trend kept compounding through mid-April as topical authority built — pushing the 26-day post-launch average to 2,760 impressions per day.
+After the rebuild, that number climbed steadily through the first week post-launch, then jumped sharply starting March 31 as Google began indexing the new content pages.
+By early April the site was regularly hitting 1,500–2,000 impressions per day; by mid-April, 5,000–8,000.
+In late May, daily impressions broke out into the 11,000–17,000 range — and unlike most spikes, this one never gave the ground back.
+The site has now held five-figure daily impressions for six consecutive weeks.

 What changed?
 The old site was only visible for people who already knew the distillery existed.
-The new site started appearing for high-value discovery searches that had never returned Smoky Valley before — searches like "distillery events," "bourbon and whiskey difference," "bourbon tour near me," and "Marquette distillery."
+The new site appears for high-value discovery and informational searches that had never returned Smoky Valley before — and those queries have graduated from "generating impressions" to "ranking on page 1 and taking clicks."

 QueryClicksImpressionsPosition